SargeyWargey/Homoothya/Story/Drafts/Author's Note.md

 - Are there places where the story drags or becomes unclear?
 - Are there characters you wish you felt more emotionally connected to?
 - Is anything confusing?
-- Any grammar, spelling, or technical issues you notice?
+- Any grammar, spelling, or technical issues you notice? - Grammarly is worth every penny.
 - Any continuity issues? - Mike moves around a lot and keeping where he was located was a challenge.

 After living with this draft for so long, I need fresh eyes.
 Tell me where the pacing lags, where details obscure the story or where more are needed, where emotional beats don't land.